Ngrieco/BrowserChatGPT/README.md

     cd BrowserChatGPT/
     ```

-4. Set up your virtual environment:
+4. Set up your virtual environment and set your OpenAI API Key:

     ``` bash
     virtualenv llmenv -p $(which python3.9)